How to Get More Website Conversions

 Imitation is the most excellent form of flattery, and our client loved it.

-Always be tracking your conversion rate program’s success, and don’t forget to track your competition’s conversion rate program’s success.
+Always be tracking your conversion rate optimization program’s success, and don’t forget to track your competition’s conversion rate program’s success.

 10. It Ain't Over Till the Fat Lady Sings